codepilotsf/ezpz-ui/src/routes/checkbox/+page.md

 ### Color Scheme

-Color schemes defined in `theme.css` can be used to set the color of the checkbox when checked.
+Color schemes defined in `style.css` can be used to set the color of the checkbox when checked.

 ```svelte
 <Checkbox scheme="neutral" label="Neutral" checked/>